 Based on verse 13 I think that Simon was a believer in Christ and, like many of us, was heaven bound.
 However, as a believer he still had sin in his heart just like many of us (scratch that – like all of us!).
 He tried to buy a gift of the Holy Spirit.
 We don’t know the intentions of Simon’s heart, but I think it is safe to assume he wanted the gift to glorify himself.
 Before Philip came and shared the gospel in Samaria, the people looked to Simon as “the great power of God.”
 Of course, he wasn’t.
 Simon was practicing sorcery and the people were deceived.

 Thankfully, for all of them as well as Simon, the gospel was preached.
 They each believed and were baptized in the name of Jesus.

 Despite believing though, Simon’s heart was not fully right in the sight of God (Acts 8:21).
-This portion of scripture reminds me that my heart – all of our hearts – will not be fully right with God until the day we are fully made new.
-Until then, even though we may be professing believers, we will still have sin in our hearts.
+This portion of scripture reminds me that my heart – all of our hearts – is still not right with the Lord.
+Though he sees me as perfect because of the blood of Jesus Christ, He is still working me.
+He is still tinkering with my faith.
+He is still drawing me closer and closer to Him.
+Even though we may be professing believers, we will still have sin in our hearts.
 Fortunately, God did not leave Simon blind to his sin and Simon asked Peter to pray for him.
 God will not leave us blind to our sins either.
 Amen!

 Have a question or a thought?
 Please feel free to leave a comment.